We are a community of intention. Get to know the Collective.

 Philadelphia, PA

-Amanda (she/her/ella) has worked for almost 10 years in the community development sector, on issues ranging from public infrastructure to environmental justice to affordable housing.
+Amanda has worked for over 10 years in the community development sector, on issues ranging from public infrastructure to environmental justice to affordable housing.
 She is an urban geographer motivated by the idea of building vibrant communities for all.

 she/her